dovi-k/toodle/README.md

 you College, Home, Personal activities and have your tasks in organised different lists categories that you set Toodle you personal to do list organiser is here at your service.

+Unfortunetly, at this stage Toodle is not a finished project, more like project in which is still very much process and needs much more work and tidying up on many levels.
+Due to time constrictions I kept leaning more and more to Task Mangager projetc which resulted not fully completing the idea and making comprosises on the original idea for which it was aimed for.
+Allowing user to freely organise their lists, priorities add deadlines and reminders.

 ---